Connect with a certified trainer for free

 Symptoms

 Quadricep strains often cause pain and loss of strength.
-These and other symptoms can range from mild to severe, depending on the extent of muscle tearing.
+These and other symptoms can range from mild to severe, depending on the extent of the muscle tear.
 Moderate to severe strains will likely keep the athlete on the sidelines from sports play.
 Common symptoms also include:

 • Popping or snapping sensation at the time of injury